jonwa/apollo-comments/README.md

 : Specifying a short hint that describes the expected value of the input field.

 `author`
-: An object describing the active author of the comment box.
+: An object describing the user of the comment box.
 The object should specify a `displayName`, `imageUrl` and `url`.

 `comments`
 : An array of objects specifying comment data.